Navigating our Perception Box

 A nurse reexamines her migraines and self-blame, and discovers how childhood trauma reshapes the body, brain, and beliefs.

-Written by Laura Onstot • Illustrations by Jon McCormack
+Written by Laura Onstot • llustrations by Jon McCormack

 Managing Editor Jessi Cape